Sebakad/java-practice/LibrarySystem/README.md

 - How to manage multi-class Java project

 ## What I Can Improve Later
-- Calculate late fees based on borrow date
+- Calculate late fees based on borrow date.
 - Add subclasses(StudentMember/RegularMember) to Member, to customize borrowing based on the borrower.
-- Better input validation
+- Turn it into a menu-driven system.

 ## How to Run